Azure/azure-functions-kafka-extension-sample-confluent/README.md

 * Clone this repository using Git to a folder

-* Change thge code in kafka_example.cs to point to your Kafka cluster that you set up in the previous step
+* Change the code in kafka_example.cs to point to your Kafka cluster that you set up in the previous step
 ```c#
 public static class kafka_example
     {